dcdpr/did-btc1/chapters/Appendix.md

 #### bech32-encode

-This algorithm takes two REQUIRED inputs: a string, `hrp` which is the human readable part of the encoding and a array of bytes to be encoded called the `dataPart`.
+This algorithm takes two REQUIRED inputs: a string, `hrp` which is the human-readable part of the encoding and an array of bytes to be encoded called the `dataPart`.

 1. Initialize `result` to the output of Bech32 encoding the `hrp` and the `dataPart` as described in